FOSSBOSS/k40Mod/README.md

 I've tried providing updates to requests in k40 whisperer source, but my mods never get pushed to main.
 OK, Here are the things I will be changing:

-Stop listing hidden directories provide a shell or remote interface.
+Stop listing hidden directories.<br>
+provide a shell or remote interface. <br>
-Add additional navigational buttons.
+Add additional navigational buttons.<br>

 The way K40_whisperer is currently written, with tkinter, is such that only dank hacks really work.
 My interest is mainly in adding functionality, and not rewriting the whole system to properly